sylvaticus/juliatutorial/getting-started.md

 4. In Linux, you could instead add at the top of the script the location of the Julia interpreter on your system, preceded by `#!` and followed by an empty row , e.g. `#!/usr/bin/julia` \(you can find the full path of the Julia interpreter by typing `which julia` in a console\).
 Be sure that the file is executable \(e.g. `chmod 755 myscript.jl`\).
 Then you can run the script with `./myscript.jl`;
 5. Use an Integrated Development Editor \(such as \[Juno\]\(include\("test\_script.jl"\) or [Jupiter](http://jupyter.org/)\), open your Julia script and use the run command of the editor.

 Julia keeps many things in memory within the same work session.
-If this create problems in the execution of your code, you can empty the current session for all the variables using `workspace()`.
+If this create problems in the execution of your code, you can restart Julia or use the [Revise.jl](https://github.com/timholy/Revise.jl) package for a finer control.

-Sometimes that is not enough, and restarting Julia is the only way to get a clean status.

 ## Syntax elements